bradleybauer/music_visualizer/README.md

 Depends on opengl >= 3.3, and pulseaudio.

-Uses code from the following repositories
+Uses code from the following repositories<br>
 <a href="https://github.com/linkotec/ffts">ffts (linkotec fork)</a>
 	fast fft library